Aliases for POLR2B Gene

 GeneCards Summary for POLR2B Gene

-POLR2B (Polymerase (RNA) II Subunit B) is a Protein Coding gene.
-Diseases associated with POLR2B include eumycotic mycetoma and fusariosis.
-Among its related pathways are Gene Expression and Signaling by GPCR.
-GO annotations related to this gene include poly(A) RNA binding and DNA-directed RNA polymerase activity.
+POLR2B (RNA Polymerase II Subunit B) is a Protein Coding gene.
+Diseases associated with POLR2B include Fusariosis and Eumycotic Mycetoma.
+Among its related pathways are DREAM Repression and Dynorphin Expression and Tat-mediated elongation of the HIV-1 transcript.
+Gene Ontology (GO) annotations related to this gene include DNA-directed 5'-3' RNA polymerase activity.
 An important paralog of this gene is POLR3B.

 DNA-dependent RNA polymerase catalyzes the transcription of DNA into RNA using the four ribonucleoside triphosphates as substrates.
 Second largest component of RNA polymerase II which synthesizes mRNA precursors and many functional non-coding RNAs.
 Proposed to contribute to the polymerase catalytic activity and forms the polymerase active center together with the largest subunit.
 Pol II is the central component of the basal RNA polymerase II transcription machinery.
 It is composed of mobile elements that move relative to each other.
 RPB2 is part of the core element with the central large cleft, the clamp element that moves to open and close the cleft and the jaws that are thought to grab the incoming DNA template (By similarity).